ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``<species>.supercycling_interval`` (`int`) optional (default `1`)
     The interval at which supercycling occurs for this species.
-    A value greater than one means  that field gathering, particle advancement, and charge deposition only occur every few iterations for this particle.
+    A value greater than one means that field gathering and particle advancement only occur every `supercycling_interval` iterations for this particle.
     This is useful to speed up cases where the dynamics are dominated by a less massive species with a more strict timestep restriction (e.g. electrons in an low-temperature electron-ion plasma).
-    In these cases, the electrons can be advanced at the simulation timestep, while ions are advanced at a much larger timestep.
-    The effective timestep for the supercycled species is given by `warpx.const_dt * <species.supercycling_interval>`.
+    In these cases, the electrons can be advanced at the simulation timestep, while ions are advanced at a much larger timestep given by `warpx.const_dt * <species.supercycling_interval>`.

     .. note::
         You must specify `warpx.const_dt` in order to use supercycling.
+At present, supercyling is only compatible with the electrostatic solver.

 .. _running-cpp-parameters-fluids: